Esri/arcgis-maps-sdk-toolkit-qt/Common/AR/Ar.md

 1. Download the sources of the [ArcGIS Runtime API Toolkit](https://github.com/Esri/arcgis-runtime-toolkit-qt).
 Set the `AR_TOOLKIT_SOURCE_PATH` variable to the path of the toolkit sources.

-2. Install the ArcGIS Runtime SDK for Qt version 100.6
+2. Install the ArcGIS Runtime SDK for Qt.

-3. In Qt Creator, create a new project "ArcGIS Runtime 100.6 Qt Quick C++ app" or "ArcGIS Runtime 100.6 Qt Quick QML app".
+3. In Qt Creator, create a new project "ArcGIS Runtime 100.x Qt Quick C++ app" or "ArcGIS Runtime 100.x Qt Quick QML app".

 4. In the project file (.pro), include the .pri file corresponding to the API used for the project: